-1. India’s energy policy is truly unique, motivated by historical circumstances.
-India’s long-term goal has always been to achieve a degree of independence in energy production.
+1. India’s energy policy is truly unique.
+Energy policy is motivated by circumstances and opportunities.
+India’s long-term goal has always been to achieve some degree of independence in energy production.

-To understand India’s energy policy, one has to look back to India’s past.
-India’s energy policy is focused on energy independence, or at least self-sufficiency in electricity generation.
-This belief that India must be self-sufficient in energy is also the result of India’s submission to foreign domination by the Umayyad and Mamluk dynasties and, to varying degrees, the British Empire.
+To understand India’s energy policy, one must look back into India’s past.
+India’s energy policy is geared toward energy independence, or at least self-sufficiency in power generation.
+This belief that India must be energy self-sufficient is also the result of foreign interference in Indian affairs.

 2. India is interested in biomass and biogas because they offer a low-cost alternative to local communities in poor areas of the country that are not connected to the grid and cannot afford other energy solutions.